UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Tokyo.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Tokyo.

 On arrival we transfer to Keio Plaza Hotel (4T), for a two-night stay.
 The hotel is located in Shinjuku, in the very heart of the Tokyo metropolis and this evening, we enjoy an included group dinner.

 We embrace this dazzling city with a full-day tour, taking in legendary landmarks - the five-storey Asakusa Kannon Temple, the Ginza (Silver Mint) district and the moated Imperial Palace.
 Then we enjoy a sushi-making experience for lunch, followed by a boat cruise from Asakusa to Hamarikyu Gardens.

 A leisurely start to the day to further explore Tokyo before we transfer to Yokohama to embark Westerdam (4T) this afternoon, with plenty of time to settle into your cabin before dinner this evening.